dnc1994/MiniJavaCF/doc/report.md

 Among sub-rules of `atom`, some will definitely evaluate to primitive types, such as `Int`; some **may** evaluate to primitive types, such as `nonAtom '.' name=Identifier '(' callList? ')'`.
 The same applies to `nonAtom`.
 We will leave this for `typeEvaluator` to decide.

-Now that `expression` purely defines logical and arithemic expressions, we introduce another rule `rightValue`:
+Now that `expression` purely defines logical and arithmetic expressions, we introduce another rule `rightValue`:

 ```text
 rightValue